olalekeolaleke/Track-Information-and-Mood-Detector/README.md

 * We normalized our selected categories using the MinMaxScaler to scale the values in a range of [0,1] while preserving the constitution of the initial data.
 * We encoded our four mood categories because machine learning and neural network use numerical values to train and test.
 *  We split the data by 80% for training and 20% for testing.
-* We used 2 Multi Class Classification Models "K-NN and random forest" to evaluate the accuracy of the dataset we are using for the mood prediction.
+* We used Multi Class Classification Models "K-NN, Decision tree, random forest, Extremely Random trees, Boosting" to evaluate the accuracy of the dataset we are using for the mood prediction.
 * From the values of the test and train scores obtained from our two models, we observed that random forest model scores are higher than the scores obtained with the logistic regression model

 #### Neural Network